| Previous | Next | |

 First, java.lang.Comparable<T>

-The benefit is that we can then just use the method java.util.Collections.sort
+The benefit is that we can then just use the method java.util.Collections.sort, which can be called on any ArrayList<T> as long as T implements the java.util.Comparable<T> interface.

 ArrayList<Rational> nums = ReadFileOfRationals.readArrayListFromFile("rationals.txt");